jwwun/SnoozeFuseCursor/Documentation.md

 - **Status Bar**: Always visible on all screens to maintain system context
 - **Home Indicator**: Hidden only on NapScreen and SleepScreen for immersive experience
 - **Custom UI Component**: `HomeIndicatorHider` component created to manage home indicator visibility
+- **Complete Home Indicator Removal**: Enhanced to fully remove home indicator from NapScreen and SleepScreen using screen edge deferring system gestures for ALL edges
+- **Exit Prevention**: Implemented aggressive edge deferring to prevent accidental exits with home indicator swipes

 ### Multi-Swipe Exit Protection
 - **MultiSwipeConfirmation Component**: Requires multiple consecutive swipes to exit NapScreen or SleepScreen